rgb-master-team/RGBMaster/README.md

 # About

-The project attempts to use official libraries when possible and focuses on the synchronisation between the devices, rather than the way we integrate with the device and its API/SDK.
-It uses Razer's `Colore` library for syncing colours via Razer's SDK through .NET bindings, and YeelightAPI library for .NET for that matter.
+The project, created by [Dean Kevorkian](https://github.com/deankevorkian) and joined by [Ben Selbiger](https://github.com/benbense), attempts to use official libraries when possible and focuses on the synchronisation between the devices, rather than the way we integrate with the device and its API/SDK. i.e - Razer's `Colore` library for syncing colours via Razer's SDK through .NET bindings, and YeelightAPI for controlling Yeelight bulbs and led strips.

+# Development
+Currently only available to Windows 10 but built with expectations for future Mac & Linux ports, this project contains the wrappers for several SDKs (code-named "Providers") and the UI (which is a mix of WPF and UWP in order to achieve WPF's complete access and integration to Windows APIs, along with UWP's latest WinUI used in Windows 10 apps by Microsoft, via Xaml Islands experimental technology).

+TODO - Write a simple explanation of the project structure, how to build it, UI / Providers logic seperation.

 ## Table of Contents